veilair/software-development/README.md

 # Software Development
 > Welcome to the Development side of Software
-An ongoing curated list of frameworks, books, articles, libraries, learning tutorials and resources about software development.
+An ongoing curated list of frameworks, books, articles, talks, libraries, learning tutorials and resources about software development.

 ## Contents